Serpentine National Park

 Dramatic seasonal changes occur to the Park’s natural and surrounding landscapes: the spectacular wildflower display of spring, the golden browns of the dry pastures contrasts with the grey green of the forest during summer, and the greening of autumn grasses after the first rains.
 Winter rains turn the dry stream beds and the trickle of the Serpentine River to a foaming torrent below the towering granite outcrops.

 Birds at Serpentine National Park

-Of the 100 bird species known to occur on the Darling Scarp, 70 have been recorded within the Park.
+Of the 100 bird species known to occur on the Darling Scarp, over 70 have been recorded within the Park.

 Carnaby’s Black-Cockatoo (Calyptorhynchus latirostris) and Baudin’s Black Cockatoo (C. baudinii) are threatened species declared to be specially protected under the Wildlife Conservation Act 1950.

 The major access route to the Park from Perth and the south-west of the State is by the South West Highway, which runs just to the west of the Park, along the base of the Darling Scarp.
 The Park can then be accessed from either the Serpentine Falls end of the Park, from Falls Road off the South Western Highway (just south of Mundijong Road), or at the Gooralong Campsite end via Jarrahdale.
 It can also be accessed using the ‘Jarrahdale Scenic Drive’ which follows Jarrahdale Road and Kingsbury Drive.
 See p34 of the Management Plan (see below) for details.

 The material presented here is sourced from the Department of Environment & Conservation’s Management Plan: Serpentine National Park 2000 – 2009.